 ReactJS - Best Practices

-In this chapter we will list React best practices, methods and techniques that will help you stay consistent during the app development.
+In this chapter, we will list React best practices, methods, and techniques that will help us stay consistent during the app development.

-STATE − The state should be avoided as much as possible.
-It is good practice to centralize the state and pass it down the component tree as props.
-Whenever you have group of components that needs the same data, you should set container element around them that will hold the state.
+State − The state should be avoided as much as possible.
+It is a good practice to centralize the state and pass it down the component tree as props.
+Whenever we have a group of components that need the same data, we should set a container element around them that will hold the state.
 Flux pattern is a nice way of handling the state in React apps.

-PROP TYPES − The propTypes should always be defined.
-This will help you track all props in your app and it will also be useful to any developers working on the same project.
+PropTypes − The PropTypes should always be defined.
+This will help is track all props in the app and it will also be useful for any developer working on the same project.

-RENDER − Most of the app's logic should be moved inside render method.
-You should try to minimize logic in component lifecycle methods and move that logic in render method.
-The less state and props you are using, the cleaner your code will be.
-You should always make your state as simple as possible.
-If you need to calculate something from state or props you can do it inside render method.
+Render − Most of the app's logic should be moved inside the render method.
+We should try to minimize logic in component lifecycle methods and move that logic in the render method.
+The less state and props we use, the cleaner the code will be.
+We should always make the state as simple as possible.
+If we need to calculate something from the state or props, we can do it inside the render method.

-COMPOSITION − React team suggests to use single responsibility principle.
+Composition − React team suggests to use a single responsibility principle.
 This means that one component should only be responsible for one functionality.
-If some of your components have with more than one functionality, you should refactor and create new component for every functionality.
+If some of the components have more than one functionality, we should refactor and create a new component for every functionality.

-HIGHER ORDER COMPONENTS (HOC) − Former React versions were offering mixins for handling reusable functionalities.
-Since mixins are now deprecated, one of the solutions is to use higher order components.
-You can see example of HOC in our next chapter.
+Higher Order Components (HOC) − Former React versions offered mixins for handling reusable functionalities.
+Since mixins are now deprecated, one of the solutions is to use HOC.